-Remove the cap from the inhaler.
+Remove the cap from the inhaler, if there is one.

 Tilt your head back a little, and breathe out slowly and completely.
 Hold the inhaler away from your mouth when you breathe out.
 Do not breathe out into the inhaler.
 This can blow some of the powder out of the inhaler.
 Also, the moisture in your breath can cause the dry powder to clump together and clog the inhaler.

 Place the inhaler in your mouth, and close your lips tightly around the mouthpiece.

 Inhale quickly and deeply through your mouth for 2 or 3 seconds.
 This pulls the powder from the inhaler into your lungs.
 After you have inhaled the powder, take the inhaler out of your mouth.

 Hold your breath for 10 seconds.
 This will let the medicine settle in your lungs.
 Then slowly breathe out through pursed lips.
 Make sure not to breathe out into the inhaler.

 If you are using an inhaler with corticosteroid medicine, gargle and rinse out your mouth with water after you use the inhaler.
 Do not swallow the water.

 Author: Healthwise Staff

 Medical Review: E. Gregory Thompson, MD - Internal Medicine & Ken Y. Yoneda, MD - Pulmonology